solarslurpi/obsidian-transcriber-service/docs/README_docker.md

+- i was using python3.12 and installed and used that but it adds significant overhead...
+- use yt_dlp which uses ffmpeg and ffprobe.
+I install this.
+- go up the application stack and start with the docker file at the head of the stack.

 # Docker on Windows -> WSL2
 > Note: After much gnashing of teeth, I was finally able to get a dockerfile that worked on Windows and used the GPU.
 While I acknowledge limitless cluelessnes, I found building this dockerfile extremely tedious.
 I do acknowledge my limited knowledge of docker did not make this challenge any easier.
 # WSL2 Dockerfile